 Earthquakes, hurricanes, volcanic eruptions, tsunamis and natural forest fires can cause much suffering and many deaths.
 Even when it would be possible to help them, most animals affected by natural disasters are left to die or to endure debilitating injuries that could have been healed.

 In nature, the ecosystemic relations in which an organism causes harm to another for his or her own benefit are called antagonistic ones.
 These types of relations occur frequently and cause many animals pain and distress, often for a long time, and they may eventually die.

 Animals of the same species can have conflicts and fight for number of reasons, including territory, mates, and social status.
 Animals of many different species also engage in cannibalism, infanticide, and fights to death with siblings.

 Sexual coercion is common among animals of many species, and can result in serious harms.
 In addition, the males sometime kill the offspring of other males in order to mate with their mothers.
 Some animals kill those they mate with.

 In addition to suffering physically, many animals also undergo significant psychological stress due to the environmental pressures they have to endure.
 They often find themselves in situations in which they suffer fear and distress, and, in the case of some animals, sorrow when their offspring or animals within their group die.

 You can also read the articles in these related sections:

-An introductory text that summarizes the content of this section.
+An introductory text that summarizes the content of the Wild animal suffering section.
 You can start here, or read just this text if you’re only going to read one.

-Presents the reasons why the interests of animals in the wild matter, and why wild animal suffering is very important.
+Presents the reasons why the interests of animals in the wild matter, and why we should be concerned about wild animal suffering.

-Explains several ways in which animals can be helped, and are indeed currently helped, when they are harmed by natural or indirectly anthropogenic reasons.
+Explains several ways in which animals can be helped, and are currently helped, when they are harmed by natural or indirectly anthropogenic causes.